DanielCordell/AsteroidsGame/README.md

 # NAGE
 NAGE: Not A Good Engine.
 Written by a first year university student.
 Hence the title.

-Credit: @Toby Jones for creating the base for the Logging Class
+Credit: https://github.com/monotron for the logging class foundation (which I had to change a bit, sorry!).
 ## Current features
   * Resource Handlers for Music/Textures/Sound/Shaders/Fonts
   * Default Texture/Font/Shader handling if any files are missing (music and sound just won't play).